vinzenz/leapp-actors-stdlib/docs/create-project.md

-Leapp uses repositories with a defined [filesystem layout](filesystem-layout.md) The snactor tool helps you to create a project repository in which you can develop and test your actors, tags, models and channels.
+Leapp uses repositories with a defined [filesystem layout](filesystem-layout.md) The snactor tool helps you to create a project repository in which you can develop and test your actors, tags, models and topics.

 To create a new project called *tutorial* you run the snactor tool like this: